-Here are three ways to incorporate self-control lessons and techniques into your classroom
+Here are three activities to help incorporate self-control lessons and techniques into your classroom:

 - For elementary students, drawing on the chalkboard or picking a game at recess might serve as the ultimate prize.

 - For older children, you might need to be more creative.
 Rewards, such as listening to music during class or a homework pass, should serve to encourage middle and high school students to stay on track.

 2. Inspire Your Students

 It’s important to explain the benefits of self-control to your students, regardless of their age.
 As a result, children can learn to delay instant gratification and concentrate on the task at hand.
 Advise your students that good things come to those who wait, and people are more successful in life when they practice a little self-discipline.
 Guide conversations discussing the pros and cons of improving self-control.

 - Wait patiently for your turn to speak or act.